-For our anti-inflammatory checkpoint modulator antibody programs, our competitors include CC-90006 (BMS) which is an anti-PD-1 agonist antibody developed under our partnership with BMS, a BTLA modulator antibody called LY3361237 being developed by Eli Lilly and a PD-1 agonist antibody also being developed by Eli Lilly.
+For our anti-inflammatory checkpoint modulator antibody programs, our competitors include CC-90006 (BMS), which is an anti-PD-1 agonist antibody developed under our partnership with BMS, a BTLA modulator antibody called LY3361237 being developed by Eli Lilly, a PD-1 agonist antibody called LY3462817 also being developed by Eli Lilly and two PD-1 agonist antibodies called PT627 and PT001 being developed by Pandion Therapeutics who is being acquired by Merck.
+Our competitors in moderate-to-severe alopecia areata and vitiligo include topical and oral corticosteroids, topical immunotherapy (diphencyprone, dinitrochlorobenzene, squaric acid dibutyl ester), calcineurin inhibitors (tacrolimus, pimecrolimus), light therapy, prostaglandins and janus kinase inhibitors (tofacitinib, rixolitinib) currently in development.

-With the enactment of the Biologics Price Competition and Innovation Act of 2009 ("BPCIA") an abbreviated pathway for the approval of biosimilar and interchangeable biological products was created.
+With the enactment of the Biologics Price Competition and Innovation Act of 2009 ("BPCIA"), an abbreviated pathway for the approval of biosimilar and interchangeable biological products was created.
 The abbreviated regulatory pathway establishes legal authority for the FDA to review and approve biosimilar biologics, including the possible designation of a biosimilar as interchangeable based on its similarity to an existing reference product.
 Under the BPCIA, an application for a biosimilar product cannot be approved by the FDA until 12 years after the original branded product is approved under a BLA.
 To date, several biosimilar products have been approved under the BPCIA, but no interchangeable biological products have been approved.
 The law is complex and is still being interpreted and implemented by the FDA.
 As a result, its ultimate impact, implementation, and meaning are subject to uncertainty.
 While it is uncertain when such processes intended to implement BPCIA may be fully adopted by the FDA, any such processes could have a material adverse effect on the future commercial prospects for our biological products.